f0nzie/rNodal.oilwells/inst/notebooks/Part_05.3.md

 # since the well name is already corrected, let's use it
 ```

-Again, if instead of using `invert=TRUE` in grep we coul have used the negation of the pattern which is:
+Again, if instead of using `invert=TRUE` in grep we could have used the negation of the pattern which is:

 <img src="./images/negate_platform.jpg" width="200px" style="display: block; margin: auto;" />